jiaqifengg/460-project/README.md

 2. Comment out lines 70-77 from database/databaseModule.py
     - This enables the modification of the tables, creation of views and triggers.
 4. Run python3 app.py (Please make sure pgadmin is open) to run step 2 queries.
+    - This Error will maybe show up: psycopg2.errors.DuplicateColumn: column "ingredients_amount" of relation "recipes" already exists
+    - This is due to connection to the database errors but it is okay since it does not mess up anything.
 5. Comment the lines 70-77 from database/databaseModule.py
     - Disables the modification of the tables, creation of views and triggers.
 3. After the above steps are done you are free to run the application normally with